 Student Experiential Learning Handbook

-This handbook (PDF) provides the information that students receive regarding the format and structure for fieldwork within the Occupational Therapy Program.
+This handbook (Google Doc) provides the information that students receive regarding the format and structure for fieldwork within the Occupational Therapy Program.

 - Fieldwork Educators Certificate Workshop